14 listings

 What to do if you find a lost animal in Lansing, state of Michigan

-• Take the %animal% to a local animal shelter or vet if possible.
+• Take the animal to a local vet to scan for a microchip.

-• Post about the found %animal% on local social media groups.
+• Post about the found animal on social media and community boards.

 How to write an ad about a lost or found animal in Lansing, state of Michigan?